Hacker News

 > The point is, when you purchase a service from Amazon, the future value created by your usage of the service belongs to you, not to Amazon.
 Even if it seems like Amazon should get some credit, there’s no reasonable way to measure such things, no scheme for attributing “value creation” fairly between the producers of every good and service you may have consumed on your way to running a business.
 Anyway, Amazon has already been credited for providing those services since they made money off the deal.
 Every business relying on Amazon contributes to that $21 billion in profit Amazon made.

-6 hours ago by ikeboy
+4 years ago by ikeboy

 >The most egregious misrepresentation of value creation in the letter is the $91 billion figure that Amazon has paid out in compensation to employees.
 This is patently ridiculous.
 Every single dollar of compensation paid out is done transactionally: it is used to purchase labor.
 In a typical transaction, no value is created.